Last Update: 1st August 2017

 |Helpdesk||NRO offers Helpdesk support.
 Requests and questions about the open use of the Nobeyama 45-m telescope can be available through the Helpdesk.
 A trigger of Target of Opportunity observations should be sent to the Helpdesk.|

-|Web Submission||From 2015--2016 observing season, we accept the proposal only via web submission form.
+|Web Submission||We accept the proposal only via web submission form.
 If you face any difficulty in web submission, please contact us through the Helpdesk.|

 |Support for New Users||The NRO staff offers support for observers who are not familiar with observations using the Nobeyama 45-m telescope.
 We provide support from help getting started to full collaboration.
 Please contact us via the Helpdesk for questions on proposal preparation, observing techniques and strategies, observation scripts, and data analysis.|

-|ToO Observation||Please note that you should submit a proposal for the Regular Program or the short program for studies of expected ToO (Target of Opportunity) objects such as comets, gamma ray bursts, and extragalactic supernovae.
+|ToO Observation||Please note that you should submit a proposal for Regular Programs, Short Programs, or GTO Programs for studies of expected ToO (Target of Opportunity) objects such as comets, gamma ray bursts, and extragalactic supernovae.
 The ToO trigger should be sent to the Helpdesk.|

 |Target Duplication Check||Applicants are required to check their targets in the NRO 45-m legacy projects before submission.
-If the target objects have already been in list and target lines are as same as you desire, the reason why you need to be observed by yourselves must be described in Science Justification.|
+If the their target already observed and target lines are as same as you desire, the reason why you need to be observed by yourselves must be described in Science Justification.|

 |Observational Support for the Open Use||The assistant supports the open use observations, including remote observations.
 The assistant conducts the receiver tuning and the trouble shoot.
 In order to shorten communication time between users and the assistant, experienced users can tune the receiver by themselves.|

 |Effect by Automotive Millimetre-Wave Radar||Automotive millimetre-wave radar mounted on the car may cause unwanted signals at 76-77 GHz.
-The observatory suggests users to avoid RF setting around 76--77 GHz if possible.
+The observatory suggests users avoid RF setting around 76--77 GHz if possible.
 Following links represent the results of test observations of receiving automotive millimetre-wave radar emitted from different types of cars: link1 link2|

 |Re-allocation||Cancelled observing time due to unexpected instrumentation/telescope failure will be re-allocated.
-Observing time surrendered to back-up programs due to bad weather also will be compensated.|
+Observing time surrendered to backup programs due to bad weather also will be compensated.|

-|Travel Support||(1)The observatory will support travel expenses of domestic transportation for up to two observers per program is supported if you request financial support from the NAOJ.
-(2)If you come to NRO by train, the observatory offers transportation service from Nobeyama station to the observatory.
+|Travel Support||(1)The observatory will support travel expenses of domestic transportation in Japan for up to two observers per program is supported if you request financial support from the NAOJ.
+(2)If you come to NRO by train, the observatory offers transportation service from Nobeyama Station to the observatory.
 Please describe the need of transportation service and your arrival time on On-line Submission of Observing Plan Sheet.|

 |Visiting Instruments||The observatory allows to carry-in visiting instruments.
-If you are planning to carry-in a new instrument such as a receiver, you are requested to submit a PI instrument proposal to the obseratory.
+Call for Proposals for Development for Nobeyama 45-m Telescope (Already ended for this year).
+If you are planning to carry-in a new instrument such as a receiver, you are requested to submit a PI instrument proposal to the observatory.
 The procedure can be asked through our Helpdesk.
-Especially, we strongly request the PI to contact the observatory via the Helpdesk about your plan before submitting a funding proposal|
+Especially, we strongly request the PI to contact the observatory via the Helpdesk about your plan before submitting a funding proposal.|